AndriiStafiniak/fans-page/readme.md

 ## Description

-This website has been crafted using pure HTML, CSS, and JavaScript for recruitment purposes.
+This website has been crafted using pure HTML, CSS, and JavaScript.